Universal Control: Use a single keyboard and mouse between Mac and iPad

 Universal Control includes these additional settings in Displays settings on Mac:

-• “Push through the edge of a display to connect a nearby Mac or iPad” allows your pointer to push through to connect to another device.
-When it's deselected, you can still connect by clicking Display in Control Center, then choosing your Mac or iPad under Link Keyboard and Mouse.
+“Push through the edge of a display to connect a nearby Mac or iPad” allows your pointer to push through to connect to another device.
+When it's deselected, you can still connect by clicking Display in Control Center, then choosing your Mac or iPad from the menu.
 Or use the Add Display (+) pop-up menu in Displays settings to do the same.